laurentiuvieriu/FaceAnalysisLite/README.md

 * "Kill all" - the server sends SIGKILL signals to all stored PIDs.
 Expected response: "Processes Killed"
 * "Stop" - the server closes the communication sockets and  Expected response: "Stopped"

 In addition, the server responds to unknown requests with ``Unknown``.
+The communication ports controlled by the server are defined in ``/exe/launchServer/settings.ini``.
+In the same file, the commands the server needs to execute upon receiving the ``Start`` command are also defined.

 ## How to install ... ##